The white coated doctor, Bic in hand, sits across her desk from the patient who is losing his hair.

 “Does the shampoo you are currently using contain SLS, Sodium Lauryl Sulphate?

 “I use Head and Shoulders.”
+He shrugged.

 “Try switching to a less toxic shampoo, free of SLS.
 It is one of the greatest causes of hair loss in North America.
 If you have dandruff issues, it could be the shampoo causing that too.
 The best is a real shampoo bar, or a castile liquid soap with no lather.
 Rinse with apple cider vinegar.
 Try that for a month.
 Then come back and see me.”